Skip to main content

 Before you can start

 To participate in this minor, choose a theme that appeals to you before the start and contact the HZ-researcher involved.
 Together, you will discuss whether there is a suitable project available to which you can contribute.
 By doing this in good time (preferably a few months in advance, but at least one month before the start of the semester), you increase your chances of finding a good match and a place within a research group.
-Once this has been agreed, register via Osiris and contact the Garage (garage@hz.nl) to inform them of your chosen theme and project.
+Once this has been agreed, register via Osiris and contact impactlab@hz.nl to inform the minor of your chosen theme and project.

 Admission requirements